MalikpMorgan/SocietyOfBlackArchaeologistsTechnicalDocumentation/docs/students/technical-tools.md

 ## Core Technical Skills

 ### System Requirements
-You should be fine as long as your computer can stay on, but here is the specific requirements:
+You should be fine as long as your computer can stay on, but here are the specific requirements:

 >Processor: Modern multi-core processor (Intel Core i5 or AMD equivalent)